18F/ux-guide/_pages/research/make-research-actionable.md

 - Correct for[bias]({{site.baseurl}}/research/bias) by ensuring research insights aren’t influenced by individual preferences and including reviews from multiple perspectives.
 - Increase the value of research for your teammates by making research visible and involving them in the review of data.

 When inviting partners, think about how exposed they were to the research process and set clear expectations on how you would like them to engage.
 Be mindful of power dynamics and your [ethical obligation]({{site.baseurl}}/research/ethics) to respect the people who participated in your research.
+For example, you might want to be careful when involving a CIO in analyzing data you collected while interviewing their employees.

 ### De-identifying data